Conversational UI

 • Include advanced capabilities to control the model’s behavior, for example, by setting the temperature parameter.

 • Easily extend the chat interface with advanced concepts, such as RAG or the ReAct pattern.
-For more information, see Using Generative AI.
+For more information, see Get Started with Generative AI.

 Features